-1. Sam Browne Belt will be worn with one brace over right shoulder, except in No. 10, 11, 12 and 13 Dress, when two braces will be worn.
-2. Spurs will not be worn on board Ship.
-3. Commissioned Officers on the General Staff of the Corps or serving on the Staff at the Admiralty or on the Staffs of Commanders-in-Chief and Senior Naval Officers and Brigade Majors will wear Regimental Uniform.
+- Sam Browne Belt will be worn with one brace over right shoulder, except in No. 10, 11, 12 and 13 Dress, when two braces will be worn. - Spurs will not be worn on board Ship. - Commissioned Officers on the General Staff of the Corps or serving on the Staff at the Admiralty or on the Staffs of Commanders-in-Chief and Senior Naval Officers and Brigade Majors will wear Regimental Uniform.
 They will wear Armlets (para.
 2, page 149, Dress Regulations), in Undress.
 In Review Order Full Dress, they will wear aiguillettes, except Brigade Majors and W.T.
-Officers.
-4. Officers in No. 7 Dress may wear Brown Leather Shoes and Khaki Socks, when not parading with troops.
-5. Letters R.M. in gilt metal are to be worn on shoulder straps below badges of rank on Blue Frock, Khaki Drill Tunic and Great Coat.
-The letters R.M. on the Drab Service Dress Frock are to be in bronze.
-6. Swords will be worn by all Officers in accordance with K.R.A. and A.R., except that swords will be worn on board ship on appropriate occasions.
-7. In Review Order, swords, when undrawn, are not to be "hooked up" except by Officers carrying the Colours.
-They are to be carried in the left hand when on the march.
-When swords are drawn, the scabbards are to be "hooked up" by dismounted Officers in accordance with K.R.A. & A.R.
-8. Officers, R.M., on duty with troops will wear the dress corresponding to that worn by their men but on other occasions the dress appropriate to that worn by Officers, R.N.
+Officers. - Officers in No. 7 Dress may wear Brown Leather Shoes and Khaki Socks, when not parading with troops. - Letters R.M. in gilt metal are to be worn on shoulder straps below badges of rank on Blue Frock, Khaki Drill Tunic and Great Coat.
+The letters R.M. on the Drab Service Dress Frock are to be in bronze. - Swords will be worn by all Officers in accordance with K.R.A. and A.R., except that swords will be worn on board ship on appropriate occasions. - In Review Order ashore, swords and scabbards will be worn "hooked up" by dismounted Officers, "unhooked" by mounted Officers. - In Review Order afloat, swords will be "unhooked," but when the sword is drawn by dismounted Officers scabbards will be "hooked up." - Officers, R.M., on duty with troops will wear the dress corresponding to that worn by their men but on other occasions the dress appropriate to that worn by Officers, R.N.